jamieroche1987/Camberley-Karting/README.md

 **Tested devices:**

-- iPhone 13
+- I have tested responsiveness and functionality on the following devices and browsers:

-- MacBook Pro
+  - Android:

-- Samsung Galaxy Z flip 5
+  - Samsung Galaxy Tab A

+  - Apple:

+    - Ipad mini
+    - Iphone 14 pro max

+  - Desktops/laptops:

+  - HP Pavillion Laptop

 ## Tools Used